Welcome Aboard

 Funding: State Rail Assistance (SRA), TIRCP

 This project creates a new place for trains to meet and pass south of the Great America Station, easing train congestion in the South Bay.
-Trains that have been impacted by congestion will see these related more than once delays reduced to less than daily on average and to a few minutes from an average of
+Occasionally, trains that need to meet in this single-track segment are subject to as much as 30 minutes of delay.
+Construction of this new siding will reduce those delays by half.

 2019 Final design started